 Doctors treat benign spinal tumors by removing the tumor.
 During surgery, they may use a bone graft to help your child's bones join together while healing.
 Doctors may also attach instruments, such as a rod and screws, to help prevent the development of a curve (scoliosis) in your child's back.

 Cancerous tumors usually are in the spinal cord or in the bone.
 Treating them usually requires chemotherapy and radiation therapy as well as surgery to remove the tumor.
+In certain cases, your doctor may recommend proton therapy.

 In general, surgery for cancerous spinal tumors removes more tissue than surgery for benign spinal tumors.
 This surgery happens before or after chemotherapy or radiation therapy.
 Most surgeries to remove these tumors include the replacement of parts of the spine bones called vertebral bodies along with a spine fusion.
 The doctor may use bone grafts, instruments such as screws and plates, or a combination to help make your child's spine stable.
 As the body heals, the bones join together.